mikehadlow/Journeys/Readme.md

 Finally the journey ends with another set of coordinates and a direction.
 This is the expected position and orientation of your robot at the end of the journey.
 Your program should check that it ends at the specified coordinates and facing in the given direction.

-The challenge is to parse the input file, set the start position of your robot, then have it execute the instructions and check it's final postion with the expected position.
+The challenge is to parse the input file, set the start position of your robot, then have it execute the instructions and check its final postion with the expected position.

+### My Implementation

+My solution to this challenge is implemented as a simple dotnet core 3.0 console application.
+To run it, simply clone this repository, open the solution in Visual Studio and hit F5.
+You can also build it and run it with the dotnet SDK.